ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 ### Get All Projects

-Let's start with retrieving the item we added to the table.
-Since the **projects-get** Lambda function is meant to return all projects that is where we will start.
+Let's start with retrieving all the items currently in the table.
+Since the **projects-get** Lambda function is will return all projects let's open that function.

 #### AWS SDK